reedes/vim-one/README.markdown

 ### Symlink creation

-Create symlinks to the _onevim_ launcher script to conveniently invoke Vim with the capabilities you need.
+Create symlinks to the _onevim_ launcher script to invoke Vim with the capabilities you need.
 The prefix and suffix of the symlink are
 significant:

 * _prefix_ drives Vim’s startup mode (`g` or `m` prefix for gui mode, e.g.)